Fresh-start Strategies for Professional Development

 - Commit to your development.
 We commit to so many things related to our job—to high quality work, to getting everything done on time, to being the best we can be.
 So, we frequently overlook the value of a long-term development plan.
 Classroom training with your peers can be hugely motivating and multiply your learning.
 That’s not something you can do on a weekly basis, so get done what you can in brief time slots, too.
 Get creative about this me time!
 Read relevant blogs when you have 15 minutes.
 Watch short training videos or online webinars on your lunch break a few times a week…listen to tapes during your commute or on the treadmill…schedule brown bag lunches with peers and take turns creating a “program.”

 Your career path won’t be linear but will probably resemble a maze.
 Moving "up" is not the only or best way for careers.
 Training can provide a solid foundation of transferable skills as well as the specialized learning needed to take on specific responsibilities.
-This year’s APC event has the theme: Career Evolution.
-Speakers and sessions are focused on providing a broad array of training sessions that can be tailored to meet your specific needs PLUS networking and learning opportunities with your peers.
+This year’s APC event will have speakers and sessions focused on providing a broad array of training sessions that can be tailored to meet your specific needs PLUS networking and learning opportunities with your peers.
 Make your case today!